Wind Turbine Controllers

 Specifies sets whether the direction is defined in global or local (element or node) coordinates.

-Passing custom data from an external library library to the turbine is the same as passing this data from a predefined controller with the exception that the keyword of the table changes to EXTERNAL_<num>_OUT, where <num> is to be replaced by the library integer ID.
+Applying custom data from an external library library to the turbine is the same as applying this data from a predefined controller (see Applying Wind Turbine Controller Data to the Turbine) with the exception that the keyword of the table changes to EXTERNAL_<num>_OUT, where <num> is to be replaced by the library integer ID.

 EXTERNAL_1_OUT